matrix-org/matrix-spec-proposals/proposals/3824-oidc-aware-clients.md

     "type": "m.login.password"
   }, {
     "type": "m.login.sso",
-    "delegated.oidc.compatibility": true
+    "delegated_oidc_compatibility": true
   }]
 }

 ```

-If the client finds `delegated.oidc.compatibility` to be `true` then, assuming it supports that auth type, it should present this as the only login/registration method available to the user.
+If the client finds `delegated_oidc_compatibility` to be `true` then, assuming it supports that auth type, it should present this as the only login/registration method available to the user.

 ### Client indicates `action` on SSO redirect